 Photography and Videography

-As part of ESi’s advance data collection offerings, our team also captures high-resolution photography and videography content to augment other important data.
+As part of ESi’s advanced data collection offerings, our team also captures high-resolution photography and videography content to augment other important data.

 ESi was retained to evaluate the pre-impact motion and positions of a tractor semitrailer and a pickup.
 The intent of the time-distance-speed analysis was to provide an estimate of the coordinate pre-impact motion of the vehicles based on reasonable assumptions for evaluation of the circumstances.